znes/OSeEM-DE/README.md

 OSeEM-DE is a tool constructed using Oemof Tabular to apply cross-sectoral approaches for analyzing 100% renewable and sector-coupled energy system in Germany.

-To run the scripts, you need to install Oemof Tabular.
+To run the scripts, you need to install Oemof Tabular using the following command-

 pip install oemof.tabular